manoeldesouza/zc/README.md

 # ZC - ZFS Commander
-An ZFS administration tool inspired on Midnight commander
+An ZFS administration tool inspired on Midnight commander *Work in Progress*

 ## Description

 ZFS Commander is a simple front-end for the most commonly used zpool & zfs commands.
+While the tool is a work-in-progress, several functions are already working.
+See the list of functions implemented in Usage section.

+The tool is composed of 2 windows, each showing different ZFS related information.
+The tool will start with Datasets at left and Snapshots at the right window.
+By pressing TAB, each window will cycle through the different modes: Pools, Datasets, Volumes and Snapshots.

 ![ZFS Commander](https://github.com/manoeldesouza/zc/blob/master/screenshots/zc-draft-01.png)
 ![ZFS Commander](https://github.com/manoeldesouza/zc/blob/master/screenshots/zc-draft-02.png)